Forest health and habitat

 The Commission developed a plan with the FCNSW to monitor fire affected sites as part of the broader Coastal IFOA monitoring program.
 This plan was subject to expert review and approved by the NSW Forest Monitoring Steering Committee.

-Post-fire forest recovery in the Coastal IFOA region
+Project F4: Post-fire forest recovery in the Coastal IFOA region

 Professor Brendan Choat at the Hawkesbury Institute for the Environment, Western Sydney University will lead researchers to investigate the response, mechanics and rates of forest recovery since the 2019/20 wildfires in the Coastal IFOA region.
 Researchers will access field-based datasets collected since the fires and published literature to inform their analysis.
 This work will build on earlier insights delivered by researchers at the University of Wollongong on risks to achieving Coastal IFOA outcomes from changing fire regimes and inform the monitoring program’s broader five-yearly review of evidence in 2024.